jackiehjm/stx-docs/doc/source/backup/kubernetes/restoring-starlingx-system-data-and-storage.rst

 stores it in the system data backup, and then uses it to initialize the Kubernetes cluster during a restore.
-Kubernetes configuration will be restored and pods that are started from repositories accessible from the internet or from external repositories will start immediately.
-StarlingX specific applications must be re-applied once a storage cluster is configured.
+Kubernetes configuration will be restored and pods that are started from repositories accessible from the internet or from external repositories will start immediately. |prod|
+specific applications must be re-applied once a storage cluster is configured.

 .. warning::